 Spent Nuclear Fuel Shipping Containers

 Spent nuclear fuel has been used to power a nuclear reactor and is no longer useful for producing energy.
-It contains solid, highly radioactive uranium fuel pellets in metal cladding that is bundled into fuel assemblies.
-After it is removed from the reactor, spent fuel is usually stored on site for several years.
+It contains solid, highly radioactive fuel pellets in metal cladding bundled into fuel assemblies.
+After it is removed from a reactor, spent fuel is stored on site for several years.
 If it is transported, it must be placed in containers that shield and contain the radioactivity and dissipate the heat.

-The NRC regulations require shipping packages, under both normal and accident conditions of transport, to:
+The NRC requires shipping packages, under both normal and accident conditions of transport, to: